emca-it/ITRS-Log-Analytics-7.x/04-User_Manual/04-User_Manual.md

 The next character can either be a letter, digit, or underscore (_).
 It can't be a reserved keyword.
 Whitespace and other special characters are also not allowed.

-OpenSearch supports the following regular identifiers:
+Enegry Logserver supports the following regular identifiers:

 1. Identifiers prefixed by a dot `.` sign.
 Use to hide an index.
 For example `.opensearch-dashboards`.
 2. Identifiers prefixed by an `@` sign.
 Use for meta fields generated by Logstash ingestion.